zombieyang/sd-ppp/readme.md

         1. download `http://<your-comfy-url>/extensions/sd-ppp/plugins/sd-ppp_PS.ccx`.
            > for example: `http://127.0.0.1:8188/extensions/sd-ppp/plugins/sd-ppp_PS.ccx`

         3. double click the `.ccx` file.
-Or rename it to `.zip` and extract it into photoshop's plugin directory [like this](https://github.com/zombieyang/sd-ppp/assets/5595819/a86862bb-1e4e-45cb-a869-5c08edad47a8).
+OR rename it to `.zip` and extract it into photoshop's plugin directory [like this](https://github.com/zombieyang/sd-ppp/assets/5595819/a86862bb-1e4e-45cb-a869-5c08edad47a8).
     2. by UXP develop Tool (you can debug the code this way):
         1. clone this repository
         2. [optional] Run `npm install` and `npm build` in `photoshop` directory. (if you want to debug or modify the code)